gabriel-dehan/WolcenExtractor/README.md

 ## Want to contribute?

-Clone the repository and install Ruby 2.1.9.
+Install Ruby 2.1.9 (x86 NOT x64) and clone the repository.

 ```
+gem install bundler -v 1.16.0
 bundle install
 ruby src/main.rb extract --source some\path\to\your\source --dest some\path\to\your\destination
 ```